-Hypothesis Test Summary (a) Hypothesis Test Summary (b) Null Hypothesis Test S Sig.
-Decision Null Hypothesis Test Sig.
+Hypothesis Test Summary (a) Hypothesis Test Summary (b) Null Hypothesis Test Sig.
+Decision Null Hypothesis Test Test Sig.
 Decision 1 The distribution of T_Biokimia is the same across categories of Gender.
-Independent- Samples Mann- Whitney U Test .015 Reject the null hypothesis. eject the JII ypothesis. eject the JII ypothesis.
-The distribution of T_Biokimia is the same across categories of R_K.
-Independent- Samples Mann- Whitney U Test .246 Retain the null hypothesis.
-2 The distribution of P_Biokimia is the same across categories of Gender.
+Independent- Samples Mann- Whitney U Test .015 Reject the null hypothesis.
+1 The distribution of T_Biokimia is the same across categories of R_K.
+Independent- Samples Mann- Whitney U Test .246 Retain the null hypothesis 2 The distribution of P_Biokimia is the same across categories of Gender.
 Independent- Samples Mann- Whitney U Test .020 Reject the null hypothesis.
-The distribution of P_Biokimia is the same across categories of R_K.
-Independent- Samples Mann- Whitney U Test .880 Retain the null hypothesis. , Asymptotic significances are displayed.
-The significance level is .05. symptotic significances are displayed.
-The significand e level is .05.
+2 The distribution of P_Biokimia is the same across categories of R_K.
+Independent- Samples Mann- Whitney U Test .880 Retain the null hypothesis Α Asymptotic significances are displayed.
+The significance level is .05.
+A symptotic significances are displayed.
+The significance e level is .05.

-Fig. 1.
-The result of statistical analysis: (a) there is a significant difference in the achievement of Biochemistry scores between genders (male and female); (b) There is no statistically significant difference in the achievement of Biochemical scores based on place of residence (house or boarding house)
+Fig. 1 The result of statistical analysis: (a) there is a significant difference in the achievement of Biochemistry scores between genders (male and female). (b) There is no statistically significant difference in the achievement of Biochemical scores based on place of residence (house or boarding house)